brooklynrail/brooklynrail-platform/content/events/2020/12/curatorial-activism-part-2.md

     related_links: []
   - person: ann-sutherland-harris
     event_bio: >-
-      Ann Sutherland Harris, PhD, is Professor Emerita at the University of Pittsburgh.
+      A Professor Emerita at the University of Pittsburgh.
 Her research and teaching have embraced a variety of topics in the history of art and architecture in European painting and sculpture in late Renaissance and seventeenth-century art.
 When she began her career in